njdbickhart/labnotes/project_notes/assembly_projects/Notes_20150812_dbick_goat_assembly_check.md

 I will also filter away any "heterozygous" INDELs as these might just be genuine assembly fork sites.

-I created a script that automates data collection and filters the VCF simultaneously
+I created a script that automates data collection and filters the VCF simultaneously.
+The script is locate [here](https://github.com/njdbickhart/perl_toolchain/blob/master/assembly_scripts/pacbioINDELCompFilter.pl) in my perl_toolchain repository.

 > Blade14: /mnt/nfs/nfs2/GoatData/Ilmn